 When building controls differentiate between occupied and unoccupied states, there may be periods when cooling is needed but when ventilation is not needed.
 These periods would likely occur when outside temperature is cool enough that the dual evaporative pre-cooler does not operate - one example is a pre-occupancy cool-down period.
-However, some of these hours could occur when it is warm enough for the dual evaporative pre-cooler could operate - one example is when cooling is needed in the late afternoon or weekend while a commercial space is vacant.
-It is not clear whether pump operation with the outside air damper closed would be of benefit or not. would be a .
+However, some of these hours could occur when it is warm enough for the dual evaporative pre-cooler to operate - one example is when cooling is needed in the late afternoon or weekend while a commercial space is vacant.
+It is not clear whether pump operation with the outside air damper closed would be of benefit or not.
 The system would provide no value in cooling ventilation air, but condenser air pre-cooling would still improve vapor compression efficiency.

 Controls for the dual evaporative pre-cooler typically consist of a single outside air temperature switch that enables pump operation anytime the measured temperature is greater than a field-selected set point.
 The appropriate set point may vary a little by application, but the manufacturer typically recommends 70°F as the changeover point.
 Below 70°F cooling effect for ventilation air is small, and there is less efficiency benefit from condenser-air cooling.
 Further, it has been observed that if the pump is allowed to circulate at temperatures well below 70°F, the media may not dry out adequately each day, which can allow biological growth on the media.
-The optimal changeover point would be that temperature below which the compressor and fan energy savings benefits are smaller than the energy expended for pump operation.
+The optimal changeover point would be that temperatures below which the compressor and fan energy savings benefits are smaller than the energy expended for pump operation.

-The unit installed at the restaurant site in Ontario uses the temperature switch control strategy described above; however the two units studied at the mall site in Ontario use a custom-programmed controller that also senses current on the primary blower.
-The controller only enables the pump if the blower is operating, and the outside air temperature is above the changeover set point.
-These systems also employ a relay to switch the condenser fans on anytime the pump operates, even if there is not compressor operation.
-The controller was not used to manage any other component functions for the rooftop unit; so all standard onboard controls were retained.
-Subsequently, the two mall systems did not operate in any mode where the pump is enabled without condenser fan operation, as noted in Table 2.
-This control strategy avoids pump operation when the unit is off but still utilizes the evaporative cooling components during ventilation, or economizer-only modes.
+In lieu of the temperature switch control strategy described above, the technology can also utilize a customprogrammed controller that measures key operating parameters on the rooftop unit (such as blower and compressor operation) in order make control decisions for the dual evaporative pre-cooler.
+There are a variety of ways that this type of integrated controller could be deployed.
+Two units evaluated in this project used a custom-programmed controller to enable the pump only if the blower is operating, and the outside air temperature is above the changeover set point.
+This approach can also employ a relay to switch the condenser fans on anytime the pump operates, even if there is not compressor operation.
+As noted in Table 1, this control strategy avoids pump operation when the unit is off but still uses the evaporative cooling components during ventilation, or economizer-only modes.